ENCCS/performance-programming/content/architecture.rst

 Programming for prefetch
 """"""""""""""""""""""""

-There are a few things to think about when it comes to programming for pre fetching.
+There are a few things to think about when it comes to programming for prefetching.

 - Prefetches need to be "just-in-time".
 If they are too early, they risk knocking useful data out of the cache, and if they are too late, they do not hide all